Kazi Salahuddin: Shadhin Bangla Football Team

 At the start of 1971, Salahuddin went to West Pakistan to play in the regional championship for Dhaka.
-After the tournament he was called to join the camp for the Pakistan national football team.
+After the tournament he was called to join the camp for the Pakistan national team.
 He came back to Dhaka on 20 March but was only in the country for five days when a planned military pacification carried out by the Pakistan Army to curb the Bengali nationalist movement in erstwhile East Pakistan called Operation Searchlight started.
 His family wanted him to go to London, however, Salahuddin wanted to take part in the Bangladesh Liberation War.
 His father agreed and he crossed the border to reach Agartala where he joined the training camp for the guerilla soldiers.
-In 1971, he heard about Shadhin Bangla Football Team, a team of Bangladeshi football players who played in India to raise money and awareness about the war, from a photo journalist.
+In 1971, he heard about Shadhin Bangla football team, a team of Bangladeshi football players who played in India to raise money and awareness about the war, from a photo journalist.
 The journalist, from Kolkata, convinced him to play for the team and explained to him the importance about growing public support for the war.
 Salahuddin decided to play and went to Kolkata on a Cargo Plane of the Indian Air Force.
 In Kolkata, he met with many of his teammates from Dhaka and played his first match for the team against Nadia XI, from Nadia district, on 25 July 1971.
 That day Salahuddin accompanied Enayetur Rahman Khan, in the team's forward line, as the game ended 2–2.
 He played under an alias; Turya Hazra.
 After that match, Salahuddin and his teammates played against Mohun Bagan AC, a top team from Kolkata.
 For diplomatic reasons Mohan Bagan used the name 'Gostha Pal XI'.
 Gostha Pal, a central defender nicknamed 'the Chinese Wall' had played with great distinction for Mohan Bagan in the early part of the 20th century.
 Pal was originally from Faridpur, now part of Bangladesh.
 Salahuddin carried on to play in different parts of India with his team to raise money and create public support for Bangladesh.